Ulthran/sbx_mgv/README.md

 sbx_mgv is a [sunbeam](https://github.com/sunbeam-labs/sunbeam) extension for classifying viral sequences.
 This pipeline uses [MEGAHIT](https://github.com/voutcn/megahit) for assembly of contigs and [MGV](https://github.com/snayfach/MGV) for virus classification.

+N.B.
+If using Megahit for assembly, this extension requires also having sbx_assembly installed.

 ### Installation

 ```